CONNECTION WITHOUT THE CONGESTION

 Thanks to shortages of trucks and drivers, your cargo might be left languishing on the quayside for a week or more.
 Road congestion can then see the truck held up in a traffic jam for so long that the driver reaches their maximum driving time and must park up in a layby – with your cargo.

-At Port of Tyne, we offer you the connection without the congestion with regular feeder services operated by BG Freight Line linking South Shields with Rotterdam, Grangemouth, Felixstowe and the rest of the world.
+At Port of Tyne, we offer you the connection without the congestion with regular feeder services operated by BG Freight Line and Unifeeder linking South Shields with Rotterdam, Grangemouth, Felixstowe and the rest of the world.
 You won’t find congestion in the North Sea and by bringing your cargo closer to its final destination, you can dramatically shorten the road leg of the journey.

 And not to mention that while you will be saving miles, time and money, you would also be reducing drastically your carbon emission...try our Carbon Saving Calculator to find out exactly how much CO2 you will be saving.